Amblyopia (Lazy Eye) – Symptoms and Causes

 When Should You See A Doctor?

-If your child’s eye wanders after the first few weeks of life, take him or her to the doctor.
-If you have a family history of crossed eyes, childhood cataracts, or other eye disorders, a vision check is extremely crucial.
+If your child’s eye wanders after the first few weeks of life, take them to the doctor.
+A vision check is crucial if you have a family history of crossed eyes, childhood cataracts, or other eye disorders.

-Between the ages of 3 and 5, all children should have a full eye checkup.
+Between the ages of 3 and 5, all children should have a complete eye checkup.

 What Causes Amblyopia?